A New Catholic Cemetery will Provide Peace and Perpetual Rest

-Resurrection Catholic Cemetery is located on a 120-acre nature preserve in Seffner and will exclusively provide above-ground arrangements, the only cemetery of its kind in Florida.
-Tours of the cemetery grounds, including the mausoleum, are currently available for those interested in learning more.
+Tours of the cemetery grounds, including the mausoleums, are currently available for those interested in learning more.
 Cemetery staff are available to answer questions and provide a brochure on “Planning Your Cemetery Arrangements.”
 To learn more, call 813-961-8400, email Terry Young via terry@resurrectioncemeteryfl or visit https://resurrectioncemeteryfl.com.

 Into your hands O Lord, we commend the souls of our recently departed.
 May their souls and the souls of the faithful departed, through the mercy of God, rest in peace.